Introduction to DevSecOps with GitLab CI/CD

 Static Application Security Testing (SAST)

 • SAST scans your source code to find security issues without executing the application.
-It’s ideal for catching issues like SQL injection or cross-site scripting (XSS) before they become critical.
+It catches issues like SQL injection or cross-site scripting (XSS) before they become critical.

 Dynamic Application Security Testing (DAST)

-• DAST, on the other hand, scans your running application to discover vulnerabilities that are only apparent in a live environment.
-It’s valuable for identifying issues like misconfigurations or authentication problems.
+• DAST scans your running application to discover vulnerabilities that appear only in a live environment.
+It identifies issues like misconfigurations or authentication problems.

 Dependency Scanning

-• This feature scans your project’s dependencies for known vulnerabilities, ensuring you’re not using components with known security issues.
+• This feature scans your project’s dependencies for known vulnerabilities, ensuring you are not using components with known security issues.

 6.2.
 Container Scanning

-With containerization becoming a standard in DevOps, GitLab also offers container scanning capabilities.
-This means you can scan your Docker images for vulnerabilities before deploying them.
+With containerization becoming common in DevOps, GitLab also offers container scanning.
+You can scan your Docker images for vulnerabilities before deploying them.

 Why Container Scanning Matters

-• Container vulnerabilities can be a significant security risk, as they can potentially expose your entire infrastructure.
+• Container vulnerabilities can expose your entire infrastructure.
 GitLab’s container scanning helps you address these issues proactively.

 6.3.
 Secure Code Practices